empathyco/academy-winter-batch-2022/Blog/data/Analytical Slang Week One.md

 ## Exercise
 (Autonomos work)
-<
-1. Define a funnel for the empathy search process
-2. Select a web site you like and try to define goals and KPIs for it.
-3. Check some webs and try to find and see the analytics hits.>
+< 1.
+Define a funnel for the empathy search process. \n 2.
+Select a web site you like and try to define goals and KPIs for it. \n 3.
+Check some webs and try to find and see the analytics hits.>